sunny-aguilar/python-dsa/educative/class-01/challenge-07.md

 ```

 ### My solution:
 Outerloop runs n times.
 Inner loop has j doubling at each iteration.
+Var is also increasing by 1 at each iteration.

 ### Solution Review: